Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Background and Related Work

-Depending on the problem definition, some studies suggest that multi-step-ahead iterative forecasting is more efficient~\cite{marcellino2006comparison}, while others advocate for multi-step-ahead direct forecasting, particularly for longer prediction horizons \cite{yin2019experimental}.
-In this study, we prioritize the latter approach and limit the forecasting horizon to six months, as forecast accuracy generally declines with longer horizons \cite{mendis2024multivariate}.
-A decrease in forecasting performance may also reduce the practical applicability and user trust in the predictions, further supporting the decision to limit the forecasting horizon.
+Multi-step-ahead iterative forecasting predicts multiple future values by using previously predicted values as input for subsequent predictions, while multi-step-ahead direct forecasting predicts multiple future values without relying on predicted values as inputs for further predictions.
+Depending on the context, some studies suggest that iterative approaches are more efficient~\cite{marcellino2006comparison}, while others advocate for direct forecasting~\cite{yin2019experimental}.
+In this study, we use the latter approach and limit the forecasting horizon to six months, as the accuracy generally declines with longer horizons~\cite{mendis2024multivariate}.
+A decrease in performance may also reduce the practical applicability and user trust, further supporting the decision to limit the forecasting horizon.

-Our selection of the concrete methods within three model families---statistical, machine learning (ML), and deep learning (DL)---is informed by prior research \cite{saini2016fuzzy, decan2020gap, romanov2023time}, which demonstrates that temporal patterns in repository activity can be modeled effectively using such techniques.
-It is important to note that the selected methods are not intended to represent the best-performing state-of-the-art approaches in each family, but rather serve as well-established choices to assess whether forecasting the raw OpenSSF \textit{Maintained} score, the bucketed \textit{Maintained} score, the trend slope between consecutive scores, and the trend type is feasible with a given method.
+Our selection of the concrete methods within two model families---machine learning (ML) and deep learning (DL)---is informed by prior research~\cite{saini2016fuzzy, decan2020gap, romanov2023time}, which demonstrates that temporal patterns in repository activity can be modeled effectively using such techniques.
+Note, that the selected methods are not intended to represent the best-performing state-of-the-art approaches in each family, but rather serve as well-established choices to assess whether forecasting the raw OpenSSF \textit{Maintained} score, the bucketed \textit{Maintained} score, the trend slope between consecutive scores, and the trend type is feasible with a given method.
+For ML, we selected Random Forest (RF), a widely used ensemble method that trains multiple decision trees and generates a median prediction from them.
+This technique reduces overfitting and improves generalizability.
+RF has demonstrated strong performance in multivariate forecasting, even for long-term predictions, surpassing methods like support vector machines and multivariate adaptive regression splines~\cite{hamidi2018application}.
+For DL, we chose Long Short-Term Memory~(LSTM) networks, which are effective at capturing long-term dependencies in sequential data and modeling temporal dynamics~\cite{hochreiter1997long}.
+LSTMs have been successfully applied to multi-step forecasting of high-dimensional time series data, outperforming alternatives such as support vector regression~\cite{bakir2018commerce}.
+However, experiments showed that LSTM models required several minutes to train, while RF finished within seconds~\cite{mussumeci2020large}.
+In summary, we must balance trade-offs between fast-training ML models, potentially less effective on complex data, and more powerful but computationally expensive DL models.

-For the statistical approach, we chose the vector autoregressive moving average (VARMA) model, well-suited for multi-step time series forecasting using multivariate data.
-Across various datasets, VARMA outperformed other statistical models like Theta, and DL approaches such as LSTM networks \cite{tessoni2022advanced}.
-It provides a simple and cost-effective baseline for comparison with ML and DL techniques.